pymor/pymor/docs/source/tutorial_external_solver.rst

-You can download this demonstration plus the wrapper definitions as a notebook :jupyter-download:notebook:`tutorial_external_solver` or as a plain python script :jupyter-download:script:`tutorial_external_solver`.
+You can download this demonstration plus the wrapper definitions as a notebook :jupyter-download:notebook:`tutorial_external_solver` or as a plain Python script :jupyter-download:script:`tutorial_external_solver`.